 Have you had experiences where your website designs, designs that you thought were perfect, were flat out rejected by your client?
 Yeah, that’s happened to me.
 As a result of some painful experiences I’ve had to learn to adapt.
 Now I do things differently.

 Do you want to know my biggest secret for getting my web design projects accepted by my clients?
 I show them what I’ve got, often.
 The answer may seem counter intuitive, but follow along.

-If you run a small business, and want to beef up your web presence, don’t bother.
+If you run a small business, or a ministry, and want to beef up your web presence, don’t bother.
 Don’t have a website yet?
 Good!
 Have you setup a Twitter, Facebook, or Google Plus account yet?
 No? great!

 What about RSS, email subscriptions and newsletters, an awesome mobile design, an iPhone app for your business, commerce, or a killer content management system?
 Oh, haven’t gotten around to all that?
 Or, haven’t perfected it yet?
 Good!
 Don’t bother.